venkatesh87/asianfusion.online/README.md

 ## Introduction
 I created this project with the goal of easing my life around WordPress builds, deployments and maintenance.
-This project does have sophisticated setup and is not intented for developers who has no knowledge of [Bash programming](https://en.wikibooks.org/wiki/Bash_Shell_Scripting) and [AWS](https://aws.amazon.com/).
+This project does have sophisticated setup and is not intented for developers who has no knowledge of [Bash programming](https://en.wikibooks.org/wiki/Bash_Shell_Scripting) and [AWS](https://aws.amazon.com/), and obviously you need to know [WordPress](#https://wordpress.org/).

 This repository contains:
 * bash scripts to automate AWS deployment and management